AI Programming Languages: What to Know in 2026

 4. Julia

-Julia excels in performing calculations and data science, with benefits that include general use, fast and dynamic performance, and the ability to execute quickly.
+Julia excels in performing calculations and data science, with benefits that include general-purpose use, fast and dynamic performance, and the ability to execute quickly.
 It's excellent for use in machine learning, and it offers the speed of C with the simplicity of Python.
 Julia remains a relatively new programming language, with its first iteration released in 2018.
 It supports distributed computing, an integrated package manager, and the ability to execute multiple processes.

 Coding is an essential skill for anyone who wants to work in AI.
 The programming languages may be the same or similar for both environments; however, the purpose of programming for AI differs from traditional coding.
 With AI, programmers code to create tools and programs that can use data to “learn” and make helpful decisions or develop practical solutions to challenges.
 In traditional coding, programmers use programming languages to instruct computers and other devices to perform actions.